lizac9/project2-bn-horror-film/README.md

 ## List of Features:
 ### Existing Features:

+#### **Home section:**

+This is the first part of the quiz the player will see when visiting.
+It is designed to allow the player to start playing the quiz with one click.
+The scores of the previous players can be seen from this window too.
+There is text describing the quiz in two fonts, the larger font is more stylised and displays the title of the quiz.
+The smaller font is more discrete and encourages the player to play the game by asking “are you ready to test your knowledge?”.

+Desktop home page image

+Mobile home page image

+#### **Game section:**

+This section contains the quiz itself.
+The player is asked to answer 5 questions that are related to classic black and white horror films.
+Each question is randomly displayed from a list of pre-determined questions created from javascript.
+For each question, there is a multiple choice of four possible answers (A,B,C or D).
+There is progress bar that increases when the user is advancing through the questions.
+The score is displayed in the top right corner of the webpage.

+Desktop questions image

+Desktop questions correct answer image

+Desktop questions incorrect answer image

+Mobile question image

+#### **End section:**

+When the player finishes the quiz, a window displaying the total score will appear.
+Underneath the total score, the player is presented with the option to save their score with their name if they wish.
+There is also an option to play the game again and another option to return to the home section.

+Desktop end page image

+Mobile end page image

+#### **Scores section:**

+In this webpage the user can see the scores of previous saved games alongside the players chosen name.
+There is also an option to return to the home page and start the game again if they want to.

+Desktop Scores page image

+Mobile Scores page image

 [Back to Top](#black--white-horror-film-quiz)

 ## UI/UX:
 ### Site Goals:
+The main goal is to test the knowledge of the users about black and white horror films.
+The interactive elements of this game are easily accessed by the player through a series of interactive boxes containing questions and answers.
+Each interactive button has a hover feature which allows the player to distinguish which box their cursor is on.
+Each question is displayed with 4 interactive boxes containing answers.
+When the player clicks an answer, a color change will occur - green indicates a correct answer and red indicates an incorrect answer.
+When the player has completed the quiz, an end game page will appear displaying the score.
+Through this page, users can save their score by entering their name.
+The option is given to the player to retake the quiz and improve their own personal knowledge.

 ### Desing Choices:
 #### **Colour Scheme:**